Dred Scott: Summary

 The case centered on Dred and Harriet Scott (top) and their children, Eliza and Lizzie.

 The Scotts' cases were first heard by the Missouri circuit court.
 The first court upheld the precedent of "once free, always free".
-That is, because the Scotts had been held voluntarily for an extended period by their owner in a free territory, which provided for slaves to be freed under such conditions, the court ruled, they had gained their freedom.
+That is, because the Scotts had been held voluntarily for an extended period by their owner in a free territory, which provided for enslaved people to be freed under such conditions, the court ruled, they had gained their freedom.
 The owner appealed.
-In 1852 the Missouri supreme court overruled this decision, on the basis that the state did not have to abide by free states' laws, especially given the anti-slavery fervor of the time.
+In 1852, the Missouri supreme court overruled this decision, because the state did not have to abide by free states' laws, especially given the anti-slavery fervor of the time.
 It said that Scott should have filed for freedom in the Wisconsin Territory.

 Scott ended up filing a freedom suit in federal court (see below for details), in a case that he appealed to the US Supreme Court.
 The U.S. Supreme Court ruled that African descendants were not U.S. citizens and had no standing to sue for freedom.
 It also ruled that the Missouri Compromise was unconstitutional.
 This was the last in a series of freedom suits from 1846 to 1857, that began in Missouri courts, and were heard by lower federal district courts.
-The U.S. Supreme Court overturned the earlier precedents and established new limitations on African Americans.
+The U.S. Supreme Court overturned the earlier precedents and established new limitations for African Americans.